-Property Insurance premiums have been increased by 6% for 2024/2025, 4% in the 2025/2026 financial year, and 2.5% per annum across the remainder of the LTFP, in line with CPI.
+Property Insurance premiums have been increased by 4% in 2025/26 and across the LTFP.
 This is a conservative estimate and given the fact that Council must have all valuations periodically reviewed this estimate may need to be adjusted.

 Electricity and Street Lighting Costs